-This was the first time I really was touched by a performance by actress Han Ji-min (whom I had seen earlier in Cain and Abel, Padam Padam, and whom I am currently watching in drama Hyde, Jekyll and I, and previously in the film The Fatal Encounter).
+This was the first time I really was touched by a performance by actress Han Ji Min, whom I had seen earlier in Cain and Abel, Padam Padam, and then enjoyed later in Hyde, Jekyll and I, and in the Hyun Bin film The Fatal Encounter.
 Her character in Rooftop Prince, Park Ha, was feisty yet tender, a romantic and a hard worker, and a kind and devoted companion to her time traveling Prince.
 Lead actor Park Yoochun I had seen before in Miss Ripley but he didn't make much of an impression on me in that drama.
 However, together this couple created magic in this drama; they had great chemistry and I'd love to see them in another drama together once Yoochun gets out of the military.
-I checked his stats on Dramafever, he has almost 10,000 fans as of this writing! compare that to someone like So Jisub who doesn't even have 7000!
-Both Han Ji-min and Park Yoochun won multiple awards for their performances in this drama.
+Both Han Ji Min and Park Yoochun won multiple awards for their performances in this drama.
 Korean drama writers excel at writing these blended historical - modern stories, like My Love From Another Star.

 What do you do when evil is encased in a pretty boy face?

-The basic story: we begin in the 18th century Joseon era when Crown Prince Lee-gak (Park Yoochun) wakes up from a slumber and calls for servants who do not come.
-Soon he discovers why: the Crown Princess Hwa-yong (pretty Kim So-hyun when young - she was in The Suspicious Housekeeper, and Yumi Jeong as a woman) has apparently been murdered, and is found face down in a lake by the palace grounds.
+The Story: We begin in the 18th century Joseon era when Crown Prince Lee-gak (Park Yoochun) wakes up from a slumber and calls for servants who do not come.
+Soon he discovers why: the Crown Princess Hwa-yong (pretty Kim So Hyun when young - she was in The Suspicious Housekeeper, and Yumi Jeong as a woman) has apparently been murdered, and is found face down in a lake by the palace grounds.
 Grief stricken, the Prince vows to uncover the murderer no matter how long it takes.

 In his pursuit of the murderer of his wife, Lee-gak and his small entourage - including scholar Song Man-bo (the OTHER Lee Min Ho, not the one from BoF), personal bodyguard Woo Yong-sool (Jung Suk-won), and palace eunuch Do Chi-san (Choi Woo-shik) - are trapped by vigilantes and race off on their horses in the dead of night, made darker by a sudden lunar eclipse -- which magically transports them all into 2012, sans horses, where they unceremoniously land in Seoul on the rooftop apartment of a young lady entrepreneur named Park Ha (Han Ji-min again) who is so scared at their sudden arrival in their historical clothes, sitting on her kitchen floor in a daze, that she picks up a frying pan to hit them if they come near her!
 Yong-sool raises his sword which makes Park Ha head for her porch door.